 Konan from Naruto is arguably this when it comes to the Akatsuki.

 She's the sanest individually.
-If we are going by pairs, arguably the most normal (and by default, sanest) is Itachi (who would have also been an individual Only Sane Man if it weren't for his fucked up plan involving Sasuke) and Kisame (who doesn't count individually because he's extremely bloodthirsty).
+If we are going by pairs, arguably the most normal (and by default, sanest) is Itachi (who would have also been an individual Only Sane Man if it weren't for his messed up plan involving Sasuke) and Kisame (who doesn't count individually because he's extremely bloodthirsty).
 This is because Konan is loyal to and the partner of a guy with a massive God complex, and the other pairs include a pair of immortals who argue all the time, with one being greedy as hell and the other a sadomasochist with an extremely foul mouth, and two artists who argue over philosophies over art (one who likes to blow stuff up and the other likes to make human puppets).
-Then there's the last pair, which includes a plant guy with a likely schizophrenia disorder, and the Plucky Comic Reliefwho's really the mastermind of the entire organization, and took part in an Assimilation Plot that sounds like it was made when the person was both high and drunk just so he could see his dead crush.
+Then there's the last pair, which includes a plant guy with a likely schizophrenia disorder, and the Plucky Comic Reliefwho's really the mastermind of the entire organization and actually willing to plunge the entire world in Lotus-Eater Machine because he decided that current reality is hell and the only way to avoid it is create a dream world.

 Stoic trainer Green compared to nice guy Red, flirty ex-thief Blue, and shy girl Yellow.

 Aloof Silver or strict Crystal compared to hotblooded troublemaker Gold.

 Bratty midget Emerald can't stand prissy Ruby's and wild Sapphire's endless bickering.